ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 _Props/Attrs_

--   `mention-url`: string - has the user ID URL of the mentioned user
+-   `mention-url`: string - the user ID URL of the mentioned user
--   `mention-label`: string - has the user name of the mentioned user
+-   `mention-label`: string - the user name of the mentioned user
--   `type`: string - has the type of the mentioned node, _defaults_ as `mention`
+-   `type`: string - the type of the mentioned node, _defaults_ as `mention`

 _Content_